Background pattern

 Warnings and precautions

-Consult your doctor, pharmacist, or nurse before using this medication if:
+Consult your doctor, pharmacist, or nurse before using this medicine if:

-• You have ever experienced or are experiencing any of the following diseases or symptoms:
+• you have had or currently have any of the following diseases or symptoms:

-In rare cases, oxymetazoline, due to its temporary effects and prolonged use, may increase nasal congestion instead of reducing it.
+In rare cases, oxymetazoline, due to its temporary effects and prolonged use, can increase nasal congestion instead of decreasing it.
 This is known as rebound effect.

-Rarely, insomnia may occur after using the medication.
+Insomnia can rarely occur after using the medicine.
 If this happens, avoid using it in the late afternoon or evening.

-To avoid contagion, the medication should not be used by more than one person, and the applicator should be cleaned with a clean, damp cloth after each use.
+To avoid contagion, the medicine should not be used by more than one person, and the applicator should be cleaned after each use with a clean, damp cloth.

 Children